berhane/LAP-solvers/README.md

 * **munkres** - a Python implementation of the Hungarian algorithm provided by Brian Clapper
   * https://github.com/bmc/munkres
 * **hungarian** - a wrapper to a C++ implementation Knuth's Hungarian algorithm provided by Harold Cooper
+  * does not work with Python 3.6 and 3.7
   * https://github.com/Hrldcpr/Hungarian
 * **lap.lapjv** - a wrapper to a C++ implementation of Jonker-Volgenant algorithm provided by Tomas Kazmar
   * https://github.com/gatagat/lap